Turda

 Turda (/ro/; Torda, /hu/; Thorenburg; Potaissa) is a city in Cluj County, Transylvania, Romania.
 It is located in the southeastern part of the county, 34.2 km from the county seat, Cluj-Napoca, to which it is connected by the European route E81, and 6.7 km from nearby Câmpia Turzii.

-The city consists of four neighborhoods: Turda Veche, Turda Nouă, Oprișani, and Poiana.
+The city consists of four neighborhoods: Turda Veche, Turda Nouă, Oprișani (former Cristiș), and Poiana.
 It is traversed from west to east by the Arieș River and north to south by its tributary, Valea Racilor.